Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Related: Check out the GE Power Pro X500 review

 The XQ2 includes Fujifilm’s EXR II processor, which typically is found in more expensive Fujifilm cameras.
 The EXR II gives this model much faster performance levels than is typically found in a camera in this price range.
 You can shoot your first photo about 1 second after pressing the power button, for example.
 And the XQ2’s fast autofocus system results in almost no shutter lag, which is a common problem for compact cameras.

 When compared to a Fujifilm X30 review, you’ll find that the XQ2 has the same 2/3-inch image sensor and 12 megapixels of resolution as the slightly older X30.
 The X30 has a few more dials and buttons than the XQ2, which makes the Fujifilm XQ2 a bit easier to use.

 The number of pixels of resolution refers to the number of areas on the image sensor that measure the light in the scene.
 A larger image sensor in physical size has larger pixels, which will result in more accurate light measurement.
-The larger pixels also are able to measure light more accurately in low light scenes.
-So a camera with a larger image sensor will result in greater image quality most of the time, even when the image sensor has a below average number of pixels of resolution.
+The larger pixels also can measure light more accurately in low-light scenes.
+So a camera with a larger image sensor will result in greater image quality most of the time, even when the image sensor has a below-average number of pixels of resolution.